-such as pads or disposable underwear are usually used when other methods of treating incontinence have failed or can't be used.
-These methods don't treat the incontinence.
-But they may make it possible to manage the problem.
+Total incontinence is usually treated by using a thin flexible tube, called a catheter.
+You use it to empty the bladder regularly.
+Absorbent products such as pads or disposable underwear are usually used when other methods of treating incontinence haven't worked or can't be used.
+These methods may help you manage the problem.